RexOps/rexify-website/content/docs/rex_book/the_rex_dsl/using_templates.md

     Hello <%= $name %>!

 If $name contains "World" this template would result in the string Hello World!.
-This is very usefull if you have to maintain a large set of nearly identical configuration files.
+This is very useful if you have to maintain a large set of nearly identical configuration files.

 ## Working with a template